Projects per year

 Education/Academic qualification

-Biochemistry, PhD, Trinity College Dublin
+Biochemistry, PhD, Bacterial Products as Activators of NF-kappaB, Trinity College Dublin

 Award Date: 31 Oct 2001